oui-team/bcm-data-engineer-interview/README.SENIOR.md

 ## Route

-A route is a direct flight between an originating airport (departue) and arrival airport.
+A route is a direct flight between an originating airport (departure) and arrival airport.

 ## Code share

-Two airline could come to an agreement where the operating airline (the one operating the flight) would allow an other carrier to sell its own inventory.
+Two airlines could come to an agreement where the operating airline (the one operating the flight) would allow an other carrier to sell its own inventory.
 This agreement is called a code share, and is decided on a per route basis.
 For instance, you could have BA (British Airways) operating a flight from Paris to London, and also allowing Air France to sell this same flight.
 However, other companies cannot sell this flight unless they also come to a code share agreement with British Airways.

 ## Inventory

 Our inventory consists of records of all routes operated by every airline, along with their code share agreements.
-This gets materialized by a table `t_routes', which looks like:
+This gets materialized by a table `t_routes`, which looks like:

 | id  | operating_airline  | from  | to  | code_shares |